Ribbon invariants I: The cluster number

 \section{The cluster number}

 Here we shall define a simple and useful invariant of a given ribbon, the so-called \textit{cluster number}, which is related to the ribbon invariant $\gamma$\textit{.} It turns out that the cluster number is a \textit{ribbon invariant} itself (see \hyperref[s22]{Section~\ref*{s22}}).
 The cluster number provides us with a simply checkable estimate of $\gamma$ from below.
+However, as a rule this estimate is quite far from reality, but may be useful in some situations (for example when establishing $\gamma>0$.)

 \begin{definition} Let $\omega=\{X_{i}\}$ be a finite covering of set $X$.
 Its cluster number $\delta(\omega)$ is defined as the minimal cardinality of finite subsets $A$ of $X$, intersecting all elements of $\omega$: $A\cap X_{i} \neq\emptyset$ for any $i$. \end{definition}